droidlabs/smart_ioc/docs/index.md

 end
 ```

-7. Use factory method to instantiate the bean
+7. Use factory method to instantiate the bean via a special creational method

 ```ruby
 class RepositoryFactory